 New information is coming out about the 3.8 million square foot office development planned for 550 East Brokaw in North San Jose.
 The Bay Area News Group has reported the estimated timeline for development, with plans for construction to last four phases into the next decade.
 Bay West Development is responsible for the proposal, with architectural design by Gensler.

-The massive proposal will replace 258 trees, a truck dealership, and a 213,000 square foot low-rise retail warehouse once home to Fry’s Electronics before the company shut down in February this year.
+The massive proposal will replace 258 trees and a 213,000 square foot low-rise retail warehouse once home to Fry’s Electronics before the company shut down in February this year.
 The project would create roughly 3.8 million square feet of built area on the 19.7-acre property.
 Across seven buildings and two garages, Bay West is expected to produce 1,924,110 square feet of office space and 1,647,920 square feet of parking.

-Gensler, among the most prolific architecture firms in the Bay Area, is behind the architect.
+Gensler, among the most prolific architecture firms in the Bay Area, is responsible for the design.
 The design is heavily focused on landscaping, with the new buildings clad in curtain-wall and solid panels.
 Renderings show the white panels, though the design is still at a concept stage and could be subject to change.

 Each office building will rise eight floors to approximately 90-100 feet above street level.
 The structures will be asymmetrically aligned, cloistering around a landscaped pathway with shading and seating.
 The path leads from East Brokaw and Junction Avenue’s intersection towards a larger central plaza, which will serve as the site’s visual focal point.
 Office buildings will feature landscaped balconies with seating to overlook this plaza.